RetroPie/RetroPie-Docs/docs/First-Installation.md

 ### Samba-Shares

-- if on windows type `\\retropie` into the computer folder.
+- if on Windows type `\\retropie` into the computer folder.
 You can also replace `retropie` with your Raspberry Pi's IP address

 ![samba](https://cloud.githubusercontent.com/assets/10035308/12865893/d2eab264-cc77-11e5-9ec6-003e13322a5a.png)

-- if on MAC OS X open finder, select "Go" menu and "Connect to Server".
-Type `smb://retropie` and hit "Connect".
+- if on MAC OS X open Finder, select "Go" menu and "Connect to Server...".
+Type `smb://retropie` or `smb://retropie.local` and hit "Connect".
+Then choose Guest and hit "Connect" again.

 ## AUDIO